Tazinho/AlmostRandom/content/home/about.md

 I am a business consultant at implexis analytics, where I am mainly responsible for data science applications and predictive analytics in the retail sector.

-I am also a PhD candidate in the neuroradiology of the University Medical Center Hamburg-Eppendorf.
-My research interests include the application of machine learning and pattern recognition in neurosciences, where I specialize on the prediction of the outcome of patients suffering from an ischemic stroke.
+Additionally, I am a PhD candidate in the neuroradiology of the [UKE](https://www.uke.de/).
+My research interests include the application of machine learning and pattern recognition in neurosciences.
+This is where I specialize on the prediction of the outcome of patients suffering from an ischemic stroke.

 Regarding the overlap of both positions, I am focussing on higher programming languages, big data technologies and analytical toolchains, leading me -- almost randomly -- into all kind of different use cases and side projects.